-Note: Deferral of initial 2009-10 Building Aid payment on prospective projects without contract signing notification on file with SED in time to be included on the November 2008 database.
+Note: Deferral of initial 2010-11 Building Aid payment on prospective projects without contract signing notification on file with SED in time to be included on the November 2009 database.
 Initial Building Aid payments on prospective projects due to begin in the current year will be deferred to July of the following aid year where contract signing notification was not on file with the Department in time to be included in the frozen data file created in November of the base year, even if the contract has been signed and 18 months has elapsed since Commissioner's approval date.
-Beginning with 2009-10 Building Aid, New York City also is subject to a deferral provision.
+New York City also is subject to a deferral provision.